Yes, ok, I totally get it...

 So . . . real or false, themed or random, uncluttered or stuffed to breaking point?
 I’m talking of course about the tree, and it really is up to you.
 There is no right or wrong answer.
 For many years now I’ve always had a real tree, and am happy to put up with the inconvenience of a few dropped needles in exchange for that wonderful smell of pine when you enter the room each morning.

 As for whether to theme it or not, well I suppose you really should, taking two or possibly three colours from your decor and majoring on them for your tree ornaments and other assorted bits and bobs around the room.
 But here once again I have to admit to being a little hypocritical.
 My tree is a completely random collection of ornaments and baubles of every shape, size and colour, collected over a number of years from cities and countries we’ve visited, or that I’ve bought just because I like them.
-The crowning glory of which is a somewhat tousled silver and gold cardboard star that my elder daughter, who now runs my showroom, made when she was in infants school.
+The crowning glory of which is a somewhat tousled silver and gold cardboard star that my elder daughter (who is now my chief designer and who runs my showroom) made when she was in infants’ school.
 This is much to the annoyance of my wife, who thinks I really should know better and follow her idea of a simply themed tree.
-So we’ve made the perfect compromise – we have a tree each (along with the tree in our 6-year old’s bedroom, and the communal tree in the porch).
+So we’ve made the perfect compromise – we have a tree each (along with the tree in our 7-year old’s bedroom, and the communal tree in the porch).

-As for the rest of the house, you can go as mad as you like with garlands on mantelpieces, fabulous table decorations and runners, swags up banisters, holly protruding from just about every nook and cranny, and of course mistletoe liberally dotted around and about.
-I wouldn’t dream of insulting you by telling you exactly where to put them though – well, not until twelfth night anyway.
+As for the rest of the house, you can go as mad as you like with garlands on mantelpieces, fabulous table decorations and runners, swags up banisters, holly protruding from just about every nook and cranny, and of course mistletoe liberally dotted around and about – not that we’re likely to be able to get the benefit of it with visitors this year.

 And why stop at the inside.
 I love to see a welcoming holly wreath on the front door.
 We’ve actually got a woven wood one with Rudolph’s head gleefully protruding from it.

-Of course, these days there are myriads of illuminated Santas, elves, reindeer, shooting stars, sleighs and anything else remotely connected to Christmas (as long as it’s not in any way religious of course, but don’t get me started on that one !!!) to adorn the outside of the house.
-I’m a bit worried now.
-Now that you’ve discovered how my Christmas interior works (and for me it really does), will you ever listen to anything I say again?
+Of course, these days you can buy myriads of illuminated Santas, elves, reindeer, shooting stars, sleighs and anything else remotely connected to Christmas (as long as it’s not in any way religious of course, but don’t get me started on that one !!!) to adorn the outside of the house.
+And not only can you, but I believe we should.

 John Biddell, John Charles Interiors